Tiago Tomás: Club career

+Sporting CP

-Born in Lisbon of Angolan descent, Tomás came through the youth system of Sporting CP after a year at nearby Estoril.
+Born in Cascais, Lisbon District of Angolan descent, Tomás came through the youth system of Sporting CP after a year at nearby Estoril.
 On 25 June 2020, he signed a five-year contract at the former club, with a buyout clause of €60 million.

 Tomás made his professional debut on 1 July 2020 one month after his 18th birthday, as an 81st-minute substitute for Matheus Nunes in a 2–1 Primeira Liga win against Gil Vicente at home.
 He scored his first goal on 24 September, the only one of a home victory over Aberdeen in the third qualifying round of the UEFA Europa League.
 He contributed three goals from 30 appearances during the season, helping his team to conquer the league after 19 years.

+VfB Stuttgart loan

 On 30 January 2022, Tomás was loaned to VfB Stuttgart until June 2023 with a buying option.
 He played his first match in the Bundesliga six days later, replacing Chris Führich for the final ten minutes of the 3–2 home loss to Eintracht Frankfurt.
 He scored twice in his next appearance, but was unable to keep his team from a 4–2 defeat at Bayer Leverkusen.

+In the 2022–23 campaign, Tomás helped the Mercedes-Benz Arena club to avoid relegation via the playoffs, with the player coming from the bench in both legs of the 6–1 aggregate win over Hamburger SV.
+On 16 June 2023, Stuttgart did not exercise its option and he left, thanking the organisation for "believing in me when no one else did".

+VfL Wolfsburg

+On 5 July 2023, Tomás signed a four-year contract with VfL Wolfsburg also of the German top division, for a fee of €8.8 million which could rise to €10.3 million with add-ons; Sporting were also entitled to 15% of any future transfer.
+He scored two of his three goals of his first season on 13 August, in the 6–0 away rout of amateurs Makkabi Berlin in the opening round of the DFB-Pokal.

+Tomás scored six times in the following campaign, also providing two assists.

+Return to Stuttgart

+On 16 August 2025, Tomás returned to Stuttgart on a four-year deal.
+He scored in the first match upon returning, but in a 2–1 away loss against 1.
+FC Union Berlin; his was a late consolation goal after a Ilyas Ansah brace in the first half.

 International career

 Aged 18, Tomás was selected by Portugal under-21 manager Rui Jorge for his 2021 UEFA European Championship squad.
-He earned his first cap in the first group stage match, starting in the 1–0 win against Croatia in Koper.
+He earned his first cap in the first group stage match, starting a 1–0 win against Croatia in Koper.

+Tomás scored his first goal on 7 October 2021, his team's tenth in the 11–0 demolition of Liechstenstein in Vizela for the 2023 European Championship qualifiers.